-Middle school students who meet gifted eligibility are served by a certified teacher of the gifted and talented in the areas of Language Arts, Literature, Math, Science and Social Studies.
-High school students who meet gifted eligibility have
+Middle school students who meet gifted eligibility are served by a certified teacher of the gifted and talented through advanced content and/or resource in the areas of Language Arts, Literature, Math, Science, and/or Social Studies.

-Advanced Academic Program opportunities through the following identified classes/courses: Honors Classes, Advanced Placement (AP) Courses and Joint Enrollment Programs in the areas of Literature, Science, Social Studies, Math, Foreign Language and Fine Arts.
+High school students who meet gifted eligibility have Advanced Academic Program opportunities through the following identified classes/courses: Honors Classes, Advanced Placement (AP) Courses and Move on When Ready (MOWR) in the areas of Literature, Science, Social Studies, and Math.
 The content, pacing, process skills emphasis and expectation of student outcomes in an advanced course differ from the course typical students at that grade level would take in the specific content area.
-Middle and high school students who are not identified as gifted-eligible but demonstrate exceptional ability, achievement, motivation or interest in a particular content area may be included in Advanced Content Classes, Honors Classes, AP Courses and Joint Enrollment Programs based upon school-level criteria and guidelines.
+Middle and high school students who are not identified as gifted-eligible but demonstrate exceptional ability, achievement, motivation or interest in a particular content area may be included in Advanced Content Classes, Honors Classes, AP Courses and MOWR based upon school-level criteria and guidelines.